Puget Sound Regional Council: Early history (1956–1991)

 In 1956 the four counties of the Puget Sound region established the Puget Sound Regional Planning Conference, which changed its name to the Puget Sound Governmental Conference (PSGC) in 1958.
 It launched the Puget Sound Regional Transportation Study (PSRTS) in 1962 with support from the Washington State Highway Commission, the U.S. Bureau of Public Roads (predecessor of the Federal Highway Administration), and the U.S. Department of Housing and Urban Development.
 The study, completed in 1967, offered recommendations regarding transportation policy as well as land-use planning; its publication set the precedent of taking on "transportation planning duties previously done by Washington State".

 Its membership continued to expand to smaller suburban cities and tribal councils.
-In 1973 Washington Governor Daniel J. Evans designated PGSC as an MPO for the purposes of the Federal Aid Highway Act of 1973.
+In 1973 Washington Governor Daniel J. Evans designated PSGC as an MPO for the purposes of the Federal Aid Highway Act of 1973.
 Two years later it decided to reorganize as the Puget Sound Council of Governments (PSCOG) and continued to expand.

 Puget Sound Regional Council (1991–present)

 The Puget Sound Regional Council (PSRC) came into being in its current form in 1991 by an interlocal agreement and was designated an MPO by Washington Governor Booth Gardner.
 This occurred at the same time Congress passed the federal Intermodal Surface Transportation Efficiency Act (ISTEA), which allowed for a larger regional role in planning.
 It was the "first time" that transportation projects were selected by elected officials with significant public input.

+The agency was headquartered at Waterfront Place in Downtown Seattle for most of its history.
+PSRC announced in 2023 that they would move to a fifth-story space at 1201 Third Avenue with the signing of a 13.5-year lease.
+The new office opened on January 25, 2024.